rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

-Basically, each number on the dice is its binary representation, except 8, which in binary is "1000" and so this is just the lowest 3 bits of 8 in binary.
+Basically, each number on the dice is its binary representation, except 8, which in binary is "1000" and so this is just the lower 3-bits of 8 in binary.
 Because this maps so easily into 3-bits, it is very easy to roll and record the entropy directly in binary.